alibaba/GraphScope/docs/tutorial/builtin.rst

 The data type of edge data is :code:`int64_t`.
 You will notice a delay when running :code:`sess.run(r1)` but not when running :code:`sess.run(r2)`.
-When the first time a bound application is used, a C++ compilation process will be triggerred behind the screen.
+When the first time a bound application is used, a C++ compilation process will be triggered behind the screen.
 The next time the same bound application is applied, the compilation result will be resulted.